pravinchandankhede/pravinchandankhede.github.io/_posts/2024-12-13-AgenticAI.md

 - Use different AI models to learn and improve their decision making capabilities.
 - Utilize the tools to take tangible actions based on the environment feedback.

+## Core Components of AI Agents
+AI Agents have the following core components:

+- **Sensors**: Sensors are used to sense the environment and collect data.
+- **Actuators**: Actuators are used to act on the environment based on the data collected by the sensors.
+- **

 ## Challenges with AI Agents
 AI Agents have the following challenges